 Remember that the deck is the division between the ambient surroundings and the cargo inside the tank.

 If there are cargoes inside the tank, chipping must be avoided.
-Even doing this kind of maintenance inside the ballast tank is not allowed in this context since they are adjacent.
+Even this kind of maintenance inside the ballast tank is not allowed in this context since they are adjacent.

 When the ship is in loaded condition, you can go full ahead with the paint job.
 At the same time, you can transfer to other areas away from the deck if you want to continue chipping.